 This report will be delivered within 24 hours (excluding weekends) of the purchase.

-Report update includes the regulator's market data updates for 2017, market data report for 2017, telcos' operating data, recent market developments.
+Report update includes operator data to Q2 2018, ITU data for 2017, recent market developments.

 Companies mentioned in this report:

 Zain, VivaCell (Network of the World; NOW); MTN; Gemtel Green Network (G Telecom; LAP Green); Sudatel; Sudani; Canar Telecom (Canartel, Etisalat); fastNet; RCS Communication; iBurst; Thuraya; Yahsat; O3b Networks; Fujairah Media Group (FMG); Equity Bank.

 5.2 Regulatory authorities

 5.3 ICT Policy

 5.5 International gateway